Vittv/study/README.md

 Because this time, it is entirely project based.
 Every lesson is a project you build along instructions.
 You do around 5 project lessons,

 building small projects as you go, and then a final project for that module.
-Finish 5 final projets and you get your certification.
+Finish 5 final projects and you get your certification.

 # Third Course: